MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 Reasons why you might want to filter out telemetry include:

 * Filtering out health check telemetry to reduce noise.
-* Ensuring PII and credentials are not collected.
+* Ensuring PII and credentials aren't collected.
 * Filtering out low-value telemetry to optimize performance.

 To learn more about OpenTelemetry concepts, see the [OpenTelemetry overview](opentelemetry-overview.md) or [OpenTelemetry FAQ](opentelemetry-help-support-feedback.md).